sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-box-joint-effort-wall.md

 Straight up steep wall, PR to gain cleaned ledge.
 Climb the centre of the face above via a faint crack, cross the overlap and finish via a Sycamore sapling.

 **1. Xenophobia E1 5a**
-The left-hand arete of the wall starting via a flake on its left-hand side.
+The left-hand arête of the wall starting via a flake on its left-hand side.
 Bold and sadly neglected.

 **2. Suscipiat VS 4c *★***
 The left edge of the wall leads steeply to fluted cracks and easier climbing slightly rightwards via the obvious cracks to the top.